 Dental disease is common with many animals.
 In fact, an estimation of 70% of cats and 80% of dogs in the United States suffer from one type of periodontal disease which can possibly lead to serious complications if left untreated.
 It can even affect vital organs like the heart, liver, and kidney.
 So, instead of sitting and waiting for a problem to surface, inquire from your vet if your pet is due for a dental clean;

 Also, it is better to have your pet’s teeth in order and cleaned on a regular basis, especially if it already suffers from a mild case of gingivitis and/or tartar.
 This helps in disease prevention as well as the maintenance of good health.
+For more options head over to our guides on the best dog toothbrushes and best dog toothpaste.

 How do I Treat Flea, Heartworm, and Tick?